rightfit/rightfit-angular-template/README.md

 ## Bundling
-Gulp is setup to bundle Javascript code specified on the bundles.js file.
+The template is setup to bundle Javascript code specified on the bundles.js file.
 Simply add the path of all custom js code needed for your application.
 You can use the "require" syntax on your source code to avoid needing to include too many js files.
 Simply include one file on your bundle and from there require all the other needed code.
 See bundles.js for more details.

 ## Server configuration